com-480-data-visualization/com-480-project-Certified-Lover-Data/milestones/M3/README.md

 # 🎧 Genrify: Exploring Global Music Trends Through Data

 Welcome to our Milestone 3 project for the Data Visualization course!
-This repository contains our interactive, narrative-driven D3.js-based exploration of music genre evolution across countries and platforms like Spotify and Billboard.
+This repository contains our interactive, narrative-driven D3.js-based [website](https://com-480-data-visualization.github.io/com-480-project-Certified-Lover-Data/) of music genre evolution across countries and platforms like Spotify and Billboard.

 ---